 - 1. Numeric nutrient criteria are being developed that will replace the quantitative targets.
-A state-wide process is being used to develop regionally- relevant numeric nutrient criteria. - 2.
-Numerous local, state, and federal agency, professional organization, academic, environmental community, farmers and ranchers, business and industry stakeholders are part of a Nutrient Criteria Work Group lead by MDEQ that is systematically analyzing data and information collected throughout the state, evaluating the different types of waterbodies in MS, and the characteristics of these waterbodies, reviewing the designated uses of these various types of waterbodies, and ultimately determining what numeric nutrient criteria will protect these designated uses. - 3.
-These numeric nutrient criteria will be used to determine limits for point source discharges and incorporated into National Pollution Elimination Discharge Permits (NPDES) and stormwater permits to regulate point source nutrient discharges into waterbodies. - 4.
-These numeric nutrient criteria will become the quantitative targets for nonpoint source nutrient loadings into waterbodies. - 5.
-These numeric nutrient criteria will be established by waterbody type and region of MS and placed into regulations for the Coastal and Upland Regions in 2013 and for the Delta in 2014.
+A state-wide process is being used to develop regionally relevant numeric nutrient criteria. - 2.
+MDEQ has established a Nutrient Criteria Work Group composed of stakeholders from numerous local, state, and federal agencies, professional organizations, academia and environmental communities, farmer and rancher organizations, and business and industry.
+This group is systematically analyzing data and information collected throughout the state; evaluating the different types of waterbodies in MS and the characteristics of these waterbodies; reviewing the designated uses of these various types of waterbodies; and ultimately determining what numeric nutrient criteria will protect these designated uses. - 3.
+These numeric nutrient criteria will be used to determine limits for point source discharges and incorporated into National Pollution Elimination Discharge Permits (NPDES) and stormwater permits to regulate point source nutrient discharges into waterbodies.